Through a 40 Acre Choke

 The Atlantic No. 3 blowout lasted over nine months.
-Well control and relief intervention costs totaled 946,645 Candian dollars.
+Well control and relief intervention costs totaled 946,645 Canadian dollars.
 Royalties and damages paid to surface owners and Imperial Oil Company were an additional $561,558.
 That was a lot of bucks back in those days.

 An estimated 1,407,000 barrels of oil were produced from the Atlantic blowout and about 998,000 barrels of that was recovered.
-That's a lot of oil from one well these days.
+That's a lot of oil from one well.
 That oil was sold for $1.35 per BO.
 The rest went up in smoke, super saturated the soil, re-painted local horse barns and/or was sucked out of the crater and pumped back down the relief wells after intersection.
-Over 2,500,000 BO and 30 BCF of natural gas were estimated to be permanetly lost as a result of reservoir damage and loss or "re-distribution" of bottom hole pressure into other zones in the field.
+Over 2,500,000 BO and 30 BCF of natural gas were estimated to be permanently lost as a result of reservoir damage and loss or "re-distribution" of bottom hole pressure into other zones in the field.

 Men like Frank McMahon, and thousands like him over our unique history, had huevos.
 They spent their own money and lived and died by their own sword.
 The oilfield today is run by bean counters that mass manufacture $8MM wells on 40 acre spacing, using other people's money, for 5% IRR's.
 Phfttttt.
 This story is real oily stuff and I had fun writing it.